Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

 Edward Snowden, the NSA whistleblower, said in an interview:

 “A child born today, will grow up with no conceptional privacy at all.
 They’ll never know what it means to have a private moment to themselves, an unrecorded, unanalyzed thought.
 That’s a problem, because privacy matters.
-Privacy is what allow us to determine who we are, and who we want to be.”
+Privacy is what allows us to determine who we are, and who we want to be.”

 The good news is that Hollywood movies, most of the times, have a happy ending where a group of radicals decide to shut down the system and revoke that inequality altogether.
 The bad news, though, is that this is real life and happy endings don’t come by themselves.
 We’ve got to make them happen.